nnooney/cryptopals/docs/challenges.md

 Just use the `single_byte_xor_tool` against each string.
 I found that the actual solution had a score of `19.732` in my scoring system.

+### Challenge 5

+Because of the modified xor implemented in challenge 2, this challenge was also a breeze.
+I implemented the `RepeatingKeyXor` cipher with a `Bytes` object as the key.

+I did have a bit of trouble parsing the input correctly (since I use the command line to pass the input).
+I ended up opening a quoted string, then I manually entered a newline (no escaped `\n`), and finished the string.